 SEPUP course structure

 A full year using SEPUP curricula generally consists of 5-6 units that can be taught in almost any order, based on your school's scope and sequence.
 Each unit then is structured with several activities, sequenced intentionally to engage the students, build on the storyline, and increase the level of sophistication as the unit progresses.
-Though the types of activities vary, the structure is consistent so that students recognize what to do and more time is spent on learning.

 It's not a textbook.
 It's not a kit.
 It's a program.

 Full alignment to the NGSS

 Embedded strategies help teachers explore students' thinking and give students multiple opportunities to confront their preconceptions.

 Integrated into the programs the SEPUP assessment system sets up ways to collect evidence on student learning and improve performance.

 An intentionally flexible approach to all program activity types help accomplish our goal that all students achieve scientific literacy.